fluent/fluent-bit/documentation/input/mqtt.md

 ## Configuration File

 [Fluent Bit](http://fluentbit.io) sources distribute an example configuration file for the MQTT plugin and it's located under _conf/in_mqtt.conf_.
-The plugin recognize the following setup under a __MQTT__ section:
+The plugin recognizes the following setup under a __MQTT__ section:

 | Key      | Description       |
 | ---------|-------------------|